khanson679/lingbib/README.md

 # Lingbib

 Lingbib is a comprehensive, collaborative linguistics bibliography for (La)TeX documents.
-It is intended to be used with the [Biblatex Unified Stylesheet for Linguistic Journals][uss-biblatex], but is also compatible with other Biblatex styles.
+It is intended to be used with the [Biblatex Unified Stylesheet for Linguistic Journals][uss-biblatex], but can also be used with other Biblatex styles.

 ## Overview